-As a Social Security disability attorney, I find myself faced with instances when an Administrative Law Judge (ALJ) denies my client disability benefits after a hearing, because he or she found that the claimant failed to follow a prescribed treatment.
+As a Social Security disability attorney, I find myself faced with instances when an Administrative Law Judge (ALJ) denies my client disability benefits after a hearing because he or she found that the claimant failed to follow a prescribed treatment.
 In a recent decision I appealed to the 10th Circuit Court of Appeals, the ALJ made her credibility determination based on this erroneous legal standard.
-In her credibility determination, the ALJ wrote "to obtain disability benefits, claimant must follow treatment prescribed by his or her physician of the treatment would restore the claimant's ability to work.
+In her credibility determination, the ALJ wrote "to obtain disability benefits, the claimant must follow treatment prescribed by his or her physician if the treatment would restore the claimant's ability to work.
 If the claimant does not follow prescribed treatment without a good reason, the claimant will not be found disabled.
 The regulations do not list financial inability to pay for treatment as an acceptable excuse for failing to follow prescribed treatment.
 (20 CFR §404.1530, 416.930)."
-The claimant needed knee replacement surgery, but he was unable to get the surgery, because he couldn't afford it.
+The claimant needed knee replacement surgery, but he was unable to get the surgery because he couldn't afford it.
 He also needed another doctor's approval for the surgery.

 ALJ didn't understand Social Security Ruling 82-59

-This ALJ's statement demonstrates a misunderstanding of Social Security ruling 82-59, which lists the justifiable causes for failure to follow prescribed treatment as including "The individual is unable to afford prescribed treatment which he or she is willing to accept, but for which free community resources are unavailable.
+This ALJ's statement demonstrates a misunderstanding of Social Security ruling 82-59, which lists the justifiable causes for failure to follow the prescribed treatment as including "The individual is unable to afford the prescribed treatment which he or she is willing to accept, but for which free community resources are unavailable.
 Although a free or subsidized source of treatment is often available, the claim may be allowed where such treatment is not reasonably available in the local community."
 SSR 82-59.

 Other justifications for failing to follow prescribed treatment include:

 1. Acceptance of prescribed treatment would be contrary to the teachings and tenets of the claimant's or beneficiary's religion.